-Our expert panel of testers is lead by Senior Review Editor, Maggie Brandenburg, a longtime backcountry adventure guide and avid paddler.
-Maggie has been paddling as long as she can remember, completing an intensive skills course in a canoe before branching out to kayaks and rafts.
+Our expert panel of testers is led by Senior Review Editor, Maggie Brandenburg, a longtime backcountry adventure guide and avid paddler.
+Maggie has been paddling for almost as long as she can remember, completing an intensive skills course in a canoe before branching out to kayaks and rafts.
 She has spent over 15 years guiding backcountry adventures and on-water trips.
-From quiet paddling through secret channels in the Everglades and Caribbean to ripping down rapids in South Africa and the American West, she's paddled thousands of miles on rivers, across lakes, and through oceans, putting dozens of different kayaks (and canoes and rafts) through their paces.
+From quiet paddling through secret channels in the Everglades and Caribbean to ripping down rapids in South Africa and the American West, she's paddled thousands of miles on rivers, lakes, and oceans, putting dozens of different kayaks (and canoes and rafts) through their paces.
 Maggie has been testing and reviewing on-water and land-based gear for GearLab since 2017.

-This is the third year we've been testing packable kayaks, putting them through their paces in some of the most iconic rivers and pristine alpine lakes in the world, in and around the Sierra Nevada Mountains.
-Maggie assembled a ragtag team of friends and family, all eager to get out on the water to help test these boats.
-Some are fellow expert paddlers with years of experience, many are novice boatsmen and women (and children) just excited about it all, and quite a few had never been in a kayak before this.
-They spent hundreds of hours splashing, paddling, and having aquatic adventures, swapping kayaks, and getting to know which are best for what.
-From toting gear to carting kids and several delighted dogs, we pushed these crafts to their limits, quite literally getting to know each one inside and out.Related: How We Tested Inflatable Kayaks
+This is the fourth year of testing packable and inflatable kayaks.
+We paddled the most iconic rivers and pristine alpine lakes in and around the Sierra Nevada Mountains.
+Maggie assembled a ragtag team of friends and family, eager to get out on the water to help test these boats.
+Some are fellow expert paddlers with years of experience, many are novices just excited about it all, and quite a few had never been in a kayak before this.
+Collectively, this crew spent hundreds of hours splashing, paddling, and having aquatic adventures, swapping kayaks, and getting to know which are best for what.
+From toting gear to carting kids and several delighted dogs, we pushed these crafts to their limits, literally getting to know each one inside and out.

 Analysis and Test Results